elix/elix.org/content/ReactiveMixin.md

 from the outside.

+    import ReactiveMixin from ‘elix/src/ReactiveMixin.js’;
-    import symbols from ‘.../symbols.js’;
+    import symbols from ‘elix/src/symbols.js’;

     class IncrementDecrement extends ReactiveMixin(HTMLElement) {

-      // The following would be added to the component definition at the top...
+      // The following would be added to the earlier component definition...

       [symbols.render]() {
         if (!this.shadowRoot) {